 3. Their scientific RLS/PLMS work was accepted for presentation at the WASM Congress in Valencia, Spain.

-The awardees are expected to present their work at the IRLSSG annual meeting, Sunday June 1, 2014, preceding the APSS Sleep conference in Minneapolis, Minnesota.
-The deadline for abstract submission and award application is May 15, 2014.
-Abstracts considered for award will be judged based on work quality and relevance to the field and notifications can be expected by May 20th, 2014.
+The awardees are expected to present their work at the IRLSSG annual meeting, Saturday March 21, 2015, at the WASM World Congress on Sleep Medicine held in Seoul, Korea.
+The deadline for abstract submission and award application is January 15, 2015.
+Abstracts considered for award will be judged based on work quality and relevance to the field and notifications can be expected by February 1, 2015.
+More information about the awards is available on the IRLSSG website: www.irlssg.org

 Award applications should include the following: